veeso/tui-realm/CONTRIBUTING.md

 For any other kind of contribution, especially for new features, please submit a new issue first.

+## Regarding new components

+Regarding new components to implement in the standard library, consider that, as written in the readme, the standard library:

+> is a library of components I thought would have been useful for most of the applications

+which means that these components *should* be:

+- **general purpose**
+- not too much specific for a certain kind of application
+- possibly customisables
+- key bindings should be a few and intuitive for most of the users

+If you think the component you have in mind **satisfy these requirements**:

+1. Open an issue regarding the component you'd like to see implemented
+2. Wait for feedback
+3. If the feedback is positive, wait for implementation or ask to implement it by yourself (really appreciated 😉)

+If you think the component you have in mind **doesn't satisfy these requirements or you've received a negative feedback**:

+1. Don't get mad, implement a new rust crate with your component, if you think it might be useful for other users
+2. Once you've finished it and it works fine, submit an issue using the `new_app_component` template, reporting the information needed
+3. Your component will now be added to the readme of the project under [Community components](README.md#community-components-)

 ## Pull Request Process

 Let's make it simple and clear: